-4. Supporting Letters: Two supporting letters from the nominee's peers within and outside the University.
-Letters should address the nominee's contributions to international programs; internationally focused research and teaching; international program development; or academic and global outreach programs at the University of Nevada, Reno.
-The supporting letters should be sent directly to the Office of the Provost by December 1, 2014: email@example.com
+4. Supporting Letter: One supporting letter from a peer of the nominee within or outside the University.
+Letter should address the nominee's contributions to international programs; internationally focused research and teaching; international program development; or academic and global outreach programs at the University of Nevada, Reno.
+The supporting letter should be sent directly to the Office of the Provost by March 10, 2017: email@example.com

 All materials must be submitted only as attachments to the Office of the Provost: firstname.lastname@example.org.

-Maximum Length of Application Materials: 20 pages (including the summary of contributions, Curriculum Vitae, supporting letters, and other supporting documentation).
+Maximum Length of Application Materials: 12 pages (including the summary of contributions, Curriculum Vitae, supporting letter, and other supporting documentation).